History

 - An Employment Department was organized by the Toronto YMCA in June 1911 to serve young men who were seeking jobs.

-- By the end of April 1912 of the 1404 men that had registered 555 were assisted to positions.
+- By the end of April 1912, of the 1,404 men who had registered, 555 were assigned to positions.

-- This department was considered to be a forerunner of the National Employment Service branch of the federal government created in 1918.
+- This department was considered to be a forerunner of the National Employment Service branch of the federal government, created in 1918.

 1912

-- As a result of the 1910 fundraising campaign the Toronto YMCA opened two new centres and Prime Minister Borden laid a cornerstone for another:
+- As a result of the 1910 fundraising campaign, the Toronto YMCA opened two new centres and Prime Minister Borden laid a cornerstone for another:

 - March 2: The Broadview YMCA building on Broadview Ave. was officially opened.

 - May 14: The laying of the cornerstone of the new Central YMCA building on College St. by the Rt.
 Hon.
-Robert Borden, Prime Minister of Canada took place.
+Robert Borden, Prime Minister of Canada, took place.

 - George Goulding, a member of the Toronto Central YMCA branch, won the Gold Medal in the 10 km walk at the Summer Olympics held in Stockholm in July.

 - The National Council of the Canadian YMCA (YMCA Canada) was organized as the national office of the Canadian YMCA.
-It replaced various provincial committees and an office was set up in Toronto.
+It replaced various provincial committees, and an office was set up in Toronto.

 1913